Sampa-USP/nanotube-tools/accessible_volume/README.md

 With the seeds in hand, open your LAMMPS topology file containing the nanotube and edit a few things:
 1. Make sure your NT does not wrap around PBCs.
 You'll have to edit the `volume.in` with the origin (axis) of the NT, but if it is 0.0 0.0 0.0 and your box start at 0.0, you'll get a wrong volume.
-2. Add an extra atom type (replacing `X` with the correct number), and attribute the following parameters to it (Ar atom):
+2. Add an extra atom type (replacing `X` with the correct number), and attribute the following parameters to it (Ne atom):
 ```
 Masses
-       X       39.948  # Ar
+  X  20.180  # Ne
 Pair Coeffs
-       X       0.250   3.345  # Ar
+  X 0.0694  2.78  # Ne
 ```

 Then, you should edit the `volume.in` file with the proper parameters.